 Traditional market research techniques, like customer surveys or interviews, are a great way to hear directly from people who are already familiar with your brand.
 If you haven’t outlined your tone of voice guide yet, this doesn’t mean that your brand doesn’t have an evident personality.

 Ask your clients what their perception of your brand is and what events or content pieces have influenced this view.
 Here are some questions that you can send to them:

-How would you describe our brand in three adjectives?
+How would you describe our brand in three words?

-If our brand was a human, what type of person would it be?
+If our brand were a human, what type of person would it be?